aws-samples/serverless-patterns/s3-sqs-lambda-terraform/README.md

-# AWS Amazon S3 Lambda with SQS queue
+# Amazon S3 to Amaozn SQS queue to AWS Lambda

-The terraform manifest deploys a Lambda function, an SQS queue, one S3 buckets and the IAM resources required to run the application.
-Create a Lambda function that is triggered on every new jpg image file stored on s3 Bucket using SQS as a notification target.
-The Lambda app acts as a Boilerplate code.
+The Terraform code deploys an AWS Lambda function, an Amazon SQS queue, one AWS S3 buckets and the AWS IAM resources required to run the application.
+The created Lambda function is triggered on every new `.jpg` image file uploaded to the S3 bucket using an SQS queue as a notification target.
+The Lambda function code contains only contains minimal code for demo purposes.

 Learn more about this pattern at Serverless Land Patterns: [serverlessland.com/patterns/s3-sqs-lambda-terraform](https://serverlessland.com/patterns/s3-sqs-lambda-terraform)